 Sunday December 31

-Willie Nelson & Family New Year with Lukas Nelson and Promise of the Real and Blackberry Smoke
+Willie Nelson & Family New Year with Lukas Nelson and Promise of the Real, Blackberry Smoke, and Particle Kid

-Austin's hometown musician, WILLIE NELSON, returns to Austin City Limits Live to ring in the new year in style with three nights featuring special guest LUKAS NELSON AND PROMISE OF THE REAL.
+Austin's hometown musician, WILLIE NELSON, returns to Austin City Limits Live to ring in the new year in style with three nights featuring special guests LUKAS NELSON AND PROMISE OF THE REAL and PARTICLE KID.
 New Year's Eve will also feature a performance by BLACKBERRY SMOKE and appearances by Father Time Texas and Baby New Year!

 With a six-decade career and 200 plus albums, this iconic Texan is the creative genius behind the historic recordings of Crazy, Red Headed Stranger, and Stardust.
 Willie Nelson has earned every conceivable award as a musician and amassed reputable credentials as an author, actor, and activist.
 He continues to thrive as a relevant and progressive musical and cultural force.